Skip to content

 Rates Don’t Rise

-So we continue to live in a creditor’s Utopia with the Bank of Canada keeping their key overnight rate at 1/2% for now.
+So we continue to live in a creditor’s Utopia.
+For now, the Bank of Canada is keeping their key overnight rate at 1/2%.

-Those who carry debt are now dancing in the streets, knowing that their debt rate will not go up (the Government might be one of those debtors who are celebrating too).
+Those who carry debt are now dancing in the streets.
+They know that their debt rate will not go up.
+The Government might be one of those debtors who are celebrating too.

-Interestingly the banks are starting to raise their mortgage rates for longer-term Mortgages, which suggests the banks think the interest rates may start going up sometime soon, or they figure they can make money off folks by raising their rates.
+Interestingly, the banks are starting to raise their mortgage rates for longer-term mortgages.
+This suggests the banks think the interest rates may start going up sometime soon.
+Alternatively, they may figure they can make money off folks by raising their rates.

 The Bank of Canada’s statement was: